lacelyn5/Final/README.md

 Web Application: http://localhost:8080
 phpMyAdmin: http://localhost:8080

-4. Setting Up the Database
+Setting Up the Database

+The database and required tables are created automatically when you start the containers.
+You can manage database records through phpMyAdmin.

-Once the containers are up, you need to set up the MySQL database.
-Follow these steps:
+However, if you need to manually create the database and tables, follow these steps:

 Open phpMyAdmin at http://localhost:8081.

 Log in using the following credentials:

 Username: root

-Password: rootpassword (as specified in docker-compose.yml) Select the event_management database (create it if it doesn’t exist).
+Password: rootpassword (as specified in docker-compose.yml)

+Select the event_management database (it should already exist).
+If not, create it.

-Click the SQL tab and paste the following SQL code to create the necessary tables:
+Click the SQL tab and paste the following SQL code:

-"

 CREATE DATABASE IF NOT EXISTS event_management;

 USE event_management;

-CREATE TABLE users (
+CREATE TABLE IF NOT EXISTS users (

     id INT AUTO_INCREMENT PRIMARY KEY,

     username VARCHAR(50) NOT NULL UNIQUE,

     password VARCHAR(255) NOT NULL,

     email VARCHAR(100) NOT NULL UNIQUE

 );

-CREATE TABLE events (
+CREATE TABLE IF NOT EXISTS events (

     id INT AUTO_INCREMENT PRIMARY KEY,

     user_id INT NOT NULL,

     name VARCHAR(100) NOT NULL,

     description TEXT,

     event_date DATETIME NOT NULL,

     location VARCHAR(255) NOT NULL,

-    FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE );
+    FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE

-"
+);
-Click Go to execute the SQL and create the tables.
+Click Go to execute the SQL and create the tables manually.

+This manual setup is optional, as the database is already pre-configured during deployment.

 5. Using the Application
 Once the database is set up, you can start using the application: